Travel Notes: Destinations: City Guides - European Cities and Regions.

 Bonn - (Germany).

-much to offer.
-The city boasts a rich history, with attractions like the
+Bratislava has much to offer.
+With a rich history, the capital boasts

-Bratislava Castle and charming streets filled with cafés and shops.
-Its
+attractions like the Bratislava Castle and charming streets filled with

 Brindisi - (Italy).